OUR ANSWER FOR CATCHING REFUGEE STUDENTS UP TO GRADE LEVEL? HIGH DOSAGE TUTORING.

 But these remarkable results are not the full picture.
 What you can't see from just the data is the children’s overwhelming joy.
 The best moment of the day for us is when the children arrive, so excited to be here with us.
 One student summed up for her cohort how they feel about FORA, saying "at FORA, we are safe; FORA is our second home."
 FORA’s greatest strength is the relationships that our students build with their volunteer tutors and our staff.
 For our tutors and for our students, the friendships they develop usually feel like the most valuable result of their efforts.
 A focus on relationships is critical to sustaining student motivation through the years that are needed to catch up to their American peers and to flourish at grade level.

-High dosage tutoring provides a realistic opportunity for kids like "T" to reach grade level and aspire to college.
+High Impact Tutoring provides a realistic opportunity for kids like "T" to reach grade level and aspire to college.
 It also provides the time and space for tutors and students to learn from mistakes, appreciate the gains made, and build resiliency so that learning is transformed from a confusing wilderness into a joyous discovery of both the world around us and ourselves.

 References: